DanielleSpring/Final-Project/README.md

     - Sexes:  Male and Female
     - Age Group:  25 to 54 years and >55 years old

+    Definitions:
-* Full-time employees are those who usually work 30 hours or more per week at their main or only job.
+    - Full-time employees are those who usually work 30 hours or more per week at their main or only job.
 Estimates in thousands, rounded to the nearest hundred.
+    - NOC stands for National Occupational Classification

-NOTE: CSV for Database Loading were used for downloads.*
+    NOTE: CSV for Database Loading were used for downloads.

+ In order to import the cleansed CSV files in PostgreSQL, you must do the following steps:
+   *detail steps of cleansing required*

 ##### **CPI - Stats Canada**

-##### Data Cleansing
-- *insert detailed steps to datacleansing*

-##### **Data Analysis Phase:**
-Detailed descriptions of our data analysis can be found in our presentation.
+In order to import the cleansed CSV files in PostgreSQL, you must do the following steps:
+   *detail steps of cleansing required*

 #### 3) Load